FabioATMonteiro92/WebScrappingFootballProbabilityOver2.5GoalsPerGame/README.md

   - all fixtures played so far, last 8 matches, home games, and away games.
   - mean and standard deviation (goals scored (GS)/goals conceded (GC)).
 - Derives match probabilities for games finishing with over 2.5 goals using:
-  - low average bounds based on the previous number of games that finished over 2.5 goals.
+  - low and average bounds based on the previous number of games that finished over 2.5 goals.
   - home/away over 2.5 goals tendencies.
   - GS/GC means and SDs combined (worst- and best-case expectations).
 - Ranks upcoming matches using a multi-criteria sort (low-bound prob, average home/away prob, sums of GS/GC means & SDs, games played).